-- 1. Survey of existing vegetation conducted by an individual qualified through appropriate academic credentials and field experience.
-A statement of credentials should be submitted with the survey. - a.
-Major upland vegetation communities located on the site, including trees, shrub layer, ground cover and herbaceous vegetation; - b.
-Size and height of trees, noting specimen trees and/or forest communities; and - c.
-Location of any rare and endangered species as mapped by the Massachusetts Natural Heritage and Endangered Species Program. - Submission of a locus map at a scale of 1" = 500' showing the proposed site in relation to the surrounding area. - 3.
-Submission of a plan at a scale of 1" = 40' of the project site showing existing and proposed contour lines at intervals of not more than 2 feet prepared by a registered land surveyor or a professional engineer. - 4.
-Soil survey or soil logs indicating predominant soil types on the project site, including information on erosion potential from the Natural Resources Conservation Service. - 5.
-Delineation of all bodies of water, including wetlands, vernal pools, streams, ponds, and coastal waters within 100 feet of the project site/limit of work and delineation of the 100 year floodplain. - 6.
-Submission of a plan at a scale of 1" = 40' indicating the limit of work.
+- 1217.1 Survey of existing vegetation conducted by an individual qualified through appropriate academic credentials and field experience.
+A statement of credentials should be submitted with the survey. - 1.
+Major upland vegetation communities located on the site, including trees, shrub layer, ground cover and herbaceous vegetation; - 2.
+Size and height of trees, noting specimen trees and/or forest communities; and - 3.
+Location of any rare and endangered species as mapped by the Massachusetts Natural Heritage and Endangered Species Program. - 1217.2 Submission of a locus map at a scale of 1"=500' showing the proposed site in relation to the surrounding area.

+- 1217.3 Submission of a plan at a scale of 1"=40' of the project site showing existing and proposed contour lines at intervals of not more than 2 feet prepared by a registered land surveyor or a professional engineer. - 1217.4 Soil survey or soil logs indicating predominant soil types on the project site, including information on erosion potential from the Natural Resources Conservation Service. - 1217.5 Delineation of all bodies of water, including wetlands, vernal pools, streams, ponds, and coastal waters within 100 feet of the project site/limit of work and delineation of the 100-year floodplain. - 1217.6 Submission of a plan at a scale of 1"=40' indicating the limit of work.
 The limit of work shall include all building, parking, and vehicular use areas, and any grading associated with the proposed development.
-The plan or accompanying narrative shall document the species and quantities of specimen trees and/or other vegetation to be removed or relocated within the project area.

-- Construction schedule that describes the timing of vegetation removal, transplanting or replacement in relation to other construction activities. - 8.
-Plans and/or description of Best Management Practices to be employed in development of the project site. - 9.
-Submission of an erosion and sedimentation control plan at a scale of 1" = 40'.
+The plan or accompanying narrative shall document the species and quantities of specimen trees and/or other vegetation to be removed or relocated within the project area. - 1217.7 Construction schedule that describes the timing of vegetation removal, transplanting or replacement in relation to other construction activities. - 1217.8 Plans and/or description of Best Management Practices (BMP's) to be employed in development of the project site. - 1217.9 Submission of an erosion and sedimentation control plan at a scale of 1"=40'.
 This plan shall include BMPs for erosion and sediment control (vegetative and/or structural) to prevent surface water from eroding cut and fill side slopes, road shoulders and other areas and measures to avoid sedimentation of nearby wetlands and ponds.
-The following information shall be submitted on erosion control and sedimentation plans submitted with the project application: - a) Plans and details of any sediment and erosion control structure drawn at a scale of 1" = 40'; - b) Spillway designs showing calculations and profiles; - c) Notes and construction specifications; - d) Type of sediment trap; - e) Drainage area to any sediment trap; - f) Volume of storage required; - g) Outlet length or pipe sizes; and - h) A description of the sequence of construction activities that specifies the time frame for soil stabilization and completion and any necessary winter stabilization measures.
+The following information shall be submitted on erosion control and sedimentation plans submitted with the project application: - 1.
+Plans and details of any sediment and erosion control structure drawn at a scale of 1"=40'; - 2.
+Spillway designs showing calculations and profiles; - 3.
+Notes and construction specifications; - 4.
+Type of sediment trap; - 5.
+Drainage area to any sediment trap; - 6.
+Volume of storage required; - 7.
+Outlet length or pipe sizes; and - 8.
+A description of the sequence of construction activities that specifies the time frame for soil stabilization and completion and any necessary winter stabilization measures.

-1208 REVIEW STANDARDS
+1218 REVIEW STANDARDS